Derrick White NBA Playoffs Player Props: Celtics vs. 76ers

 Derrick White Insights vs. the 76ers

-- White is averaging 4.8 three-point field goal attempts per game this season, which is 11.2% of his team's tries from beyond the arc.
+- He's put up 4.8 threes per game, or 11.2% of his team's shots from beyond the arc this season.

-- The 76ers are the third-best defensive team in the NBA, giving up 110.9 points per contest.
+- Giving up 110.9 points per game, the 76ers are the third-ranked squad in the NBA on defense.

-- The 76ers are the second-ranked squad in the league, conceding 41.2 rebounds per game.
+- On the glass, the 76ers are second in the league, allowing 41.2 rebounds per contest.

-- The 76ers are the sixth-ranked squad in the league, giving up 24.2 assists per game.
+- Allowing 24.2 assists per contest, the 76ers are the sixth-ranked squad in the league.

 Derrick White vs. the 76ers